Bad planning and “bad luck” make for a dream trip to see the whale sharks in La Paz, Mexico.

 The One that Got Away

-Upon arrival at the port, our whale shark guide briefed us on the tight restrictions Mexico keeps on boats taking snorkelers to see the whale sharks.
+Before boarding the boat, our whale shark guide Karin briefed us on the tight restrictions Mexico keeps on boats taking snorkelers to see the whale sharks.
 Everything is controlled by permits and wristbands and GPS and radios and sea-going rangers to try to keep the whale sharks safe, unperturbed, and content to annually return to La Paz’s krill feast despite the number of boats and gawking snorkelers that await.
 My mind scrambled with the thought of having to navigate the bureaucracy and baksheesh needed to obtain such permits in Mexico – and then be able to hold onto them for a particular day so as to honor months-old reservations for this unique experience.

 We were lucky to have a permit – and we were also lucky that the big guys were hanging out just ten minutes from port today.
 But the guide explained we were actually second on the waitlist to enter the preserve: Only after two boats finished their encounter could we enter.